kr-colab/diploSHIC/README.md

   chrArm                Exact name of the chromosome arm for which feature
                         vectors will be calculated
-  chrLen                Length of the chromosome arm
+  chrLen                Length of the chromosome arm fvecFileName          path to file where feature vectors will be written

 optional arguments:
   -h, --help            show this help message and exit